tmbiro/Crowdfunding_ETL/README.md

   ### Transform

-   * Explains what data clearing or transformation was required at a professional level
+   * Explain what data clearing or transformation was required at a professional level

   ### Load